uva-cs/dsa2/pa/pa2/index.md

 ### Introduction

-The TA's have revolted, and want a new office hours schedule!
+The TAs have revolted, and want a new office hours schedule!
 Rather than having a fixed time in the evenings, they want to start holding office hours 24/7.
 They have a few demands for their new office hours shifts.

 1. Some office hours are busier than others, some are less busy.
 So each office hour shift has a positive integer *weight* indicating how busy it is.
 The sum of the shift weights should be split, as evenly as possible, among the TAs, so that each TA is carrying a (roughly equal) load of shift weights (called the *total weight* for that TA).
 2. The TAs do not want to keep having to come back to Rice Hall for their different shifts.
 Thus, any one TA's shifts must be *consecutive*.